pavit15/blog-articles/cmbm0s7ym000802la94hc52gw.md

 > **Without data pipelines, there is no reliable data.
 And without reliable data, there are no smart decisions.**

-## My guide to designing a your own data pipeline
+## My guide to designing your own data pipeline

 While designing a good data pipeline, you have to make sure it is fast, safe, and able to handle growing traffic.
 Whether you’re building your first pipeline or rethinking an existing one, here is my approach: